JeffHing/command-queue/README.md

 # ShellCommand

 ShellCommand provides a programmatic API for executing groups of shell commands synchronously or asynchronously.
-It was orginally created to migrate complex build steps from the package.json "scripts" object, to a JavaScript file where complexity can be more easily managed.
+It was orginally created to migrate complex build steps from the "scripts" object of a package.json file, to a JavaScript file where execution flow can be more easily managed.

 ## Table of Contents